 Scorpius squeaked like a little girl and crumpled up on the ground while Rose walked off.
 A moment later, Al appeared at Scorpius' side and helped him up.

 "That effing hurt…!"
 Scor gasped.

 Albus sighed.
-"You know how proud Rose is, Scorp."
+"You know how proud Rose is, Scor."
 He looked at the pitiful form of his best mate and sighed again.
-"Well, looks like that happily-ever-after with her's out.
+"Well, looks qs though that happily-ever-after with her's out.
 I take it she kicked you hard enough?"

 Despite that, though, Scorpius went looking for Rose the next day.
-It was a beautiful Sunday and he really wanted to share it with her.
-And he didn't want her to still be mad at him.
+It was a beautiful Sunday, and he really wanted to share it with her.
+And he didn't want her to be mad at him still.